Distance: 43 miles out and back

 The ride back from Foresthill to the big drop is a delightful romp.
 Descending the drop itself isn’t.
 It’s so steep you dare not allow yourself to get up any speed, because unless you’ve got disc brakes you’ll never scrub the speed necessary to make the turns, so you (or at least I) have to do the whole thing clamping down on the brakes.
 Disappointing.
 I do it at 11 mph, pausing to cool my rims.
 The climb back up out of the canyon from the river is 3 miles of 6-8%, a lovely climb in other circumstances but a grind if you’re as tired as I am at this point.

-Making It Easier: As I promised, there’s a way to keep most of the fun of this ride and skip the bulk of the work.
-Of course you could just drive from Colfax to the top of the big climb, but it’s laborious even in a car and there’s an easier way: just drive up Foresthill Road, which is a wide 60-mph road, to the intersection of Foresthill and Sugar Pine Rd and ride Sugar Pine/Iowa Hill to the top of the big drop (you’ll know it when you see it), then turn around.
+Shortening the ride: You could just drive from Colfax to the top of the big climb, but it’s laborious even in a car and there’s an easier way: just drive up Foresthill Road, which is a wide 60-mph road, to the intersection of Foresthill and Sugar Pine Rd and ride Sugar Pine/Iowa Hill to the top of the big drop (you’ll know it when you see it), then turn around.
 This will leave you with a ride of about 32 miles and 3000 ft of climbing through the prettiest part of the route.

 Adding miles: The Dog Bar Road ride is just a stone’s throw to the west on the other side of Colfax.
 You can work your way south from Dog Bar by small roads paralleling Hwy 80 and after some nice riding reach the Lincoln Hills ride.